keks24/raspberry-pi-luks/README.md

 Removing all options will grant access to the `busybox` as user `root`.

-Make sure, that `SSH public key` is copied correctly, since `logins via password` are disabled.
+Make sure, that the `SSH public key` is copied correctly, since `logins via password` are disabled.

 ### Configuring kernel parameters
 In order to make the `initramfs` available in the network on boot, set a `static IP address` via kernel parameters.
 Append the following line in `/boot/cmdline.txt`: